Professor Dan Graff presents research on just wage at Vatican ‘Future of Work’ conference

 Artificial intelligence, threats to democracy, climate change, and mass migration are having profound effects on the world of work — effects that will become more pronounced in coming years.

-Professor Dan Graff, a historian and director of the Higgins Labor Program at the Center for Social Concerns, contributed his expertise to an important global conversation on these issues earlier this month in Rome.
+Professor Dan Graff, a historian and director of the Higgins Labor Program at the Institute for Social Concerns, contributed his expertise to an important global conversation on these issues earlier this month in Rome.

 The conference, organized as part of a Vatican project called The Future of Work: Labour after Laudato Si, was a response to Pope Francis’s call for the care of creation in the encyclical Laudato Si and his exhortation Laudate Deum.